hyperledger-archives/sawtooth-core/docs/source/transaction_family_specifications/validator_registry_transaction_family.rst

 or less.

 If the validator_id does not match the transaction signer, the transaction is invalid.
-The validator_id should be the same as the signer_pubkey stored in the transaction header.
+The validator_id should be the same as the signer_public_key stored in the transaction header.

 The signup info needs to be verified next.
 The signup info, public key hash, and